 Military service members and veterans have seen major changes to their pay and benefits over the past several years.

 The BAH increase reflects the skyrocketing costs of housing around the country.
-At the same time other increasing costs nationwide, including health care costs, have affected military families in other ways, with some increases in Tricare costs and pharmacy costs.
+At the same time other increasing costs nationwide, including for health care, have affected military families in other ways.

 Whether it’s health care, retirement benefits, commissaries and exchanges, family support, VA loans, GI bill education benefits or the plethora of other benefits, maximizing the options available to you is essential to making the most out of your military career.
-These are generous benefits.
-You’ve earned them.
-Getting smart about what has changed and what has not is worth your time.
+These are your benefits.
+Getting smart about the rewards you have earned is worth your time.